-Ebb and Flow, also known as Flood and Drain, is one of the most widely recognized hydroponics systems out there.
-It is intermediate level in difficulty, relatively low-cost to set up, and extremely versatile.
+Ebb and Flow, also known as Flood and Drain, is one of the most widely recognized hydroponics systems.
+The versatile system is relatively low-cost to set up and requires an intermediate level of skill to maintain.

 This system seems complex to beginners because it involves so many different components, but they all come together quite easily and can be assembled in very little time.
 Once assembled, this system needs little maintenance and produces plants efficiently with very little electricity or water use.

-The basic components of the Ebb & Flow system are the plant tray, reservoir, and submersible pump with timer.
+The basic components of the Ebb & Flow system are the plant tray, reservoir, submersible pump, and timer.

 The Plant Tray